 STARRY Counseling is focused on short-term, solution-based services.
 Follow-up inquiries by staff to families served and unsolicited phone calls and letters from these families indicate a high success rate in helping resolve conflict and helping children cope with issues causing destructive behaviors.
 The best indicator of success is the dramatic transformation that occurs in young lives.
 Time and time again, we see fragile children transformed into healthy, happy children and families learn to deal with dysfunction and communication issues.

-The Foster Care & Adoption Program is partially funded by the Texas Department of Family & Protective Services.
+STARRY’s counseling services, fatherhood services, and foster care & adoption services are partially funded by the Texas Department of Family & Protective Services.
 Additional funding is provided by individuals, churches, businesses, and foundations.